Why it pays to invest in an RA and a TFSA

 • R550 000 could be tax free – if not previously utilised

-*The R350 000/27.5% limit includes member and employer contributions to workplace pension and provident funds.
+*The tax deduction limit applies to the combined total of RA contributions and all member and employer contributions to workplace pension and provident funds.

 • An RA is exempt from estate duty.
 Please note that excess contributions may be included for estate duty purposes, to the extent that a lump sum is received.